+We are receptive to the value of Working marriadally and conduct atterns to dreate art.
 Improvising Composing & Arranging Sings and plays improvised responses on Sol, Mi, and La.
-Creates a tone-poem or sound track using classroom instruments to illustrate a Improvises rhythmic patterns verbally or on an story. instrument.
+Creates a tone-poem or sound track using classroom instruments to illustrate a story.
 Invents original graphic or symbolic systems to notate an original song and can reproduce the song accurately using the notation.
 Creates a song using the words of a poem.
 When performing it, rhythm and pitch characteristics of the song are maintained.
+Improvising Composing & Arranging Improvises short songs and instrumental pieces, using a variety of sound sources.
+Composes short pieces using a variety of sound sources.